sony/model_optimization/model_compression_toolkit/exporter/README.md

 ### ONNX

-The model will be exported in ONNX format where weights and activations are quantized using mct_quantizers custom quantization ops, or represented as float (fakely quant).
+The model will be exported in ONNX format where weights and activations are represented as float.
+There are two optional formats to choose: MCTQ or FAKELY_QUANT.

 #### Usage Example

 #### MCTQ

 By default, `mct.exporter.pytorch_export_model` will export the quantized pytorch model to an onnx model with custom quantizers from mct_quantizers module.

 ```python
 import tempfile